 In a way, competition between different vendors takes place on a level of buying journeys.
 The journey that is easiest to make usually wins.

-It is also a process-focussed mindset that simplifies otherwise very complex ideas of digital marketing, lead generation, lead nurturing, sales processes, etc. Digital Sales Engine is also a service that IBD Consulting can deliver.
+It is also a process-focussed mindset that simplifies otherwise very complex ideas of digital marketing, lead generation, lead nurturing, sales processes, etc. Digital Sales Engine is also a Marketing-as-a-Service service that IBD Consulting can deliver.

 Think of it as like the assembly line (conveyer) system used in production.
 Production process is split up into discrete steps, each with certain objectives, tools, costs, specific measurements, etc.